waveform80/picamera/docs/recipes1.rst

 Using similar tricks to those in :ref:`consistent_capture`, the Pi's camera can capture images in low light conditions.
-The primary objective is to set a high gain, and a long exposure time to allow the camera to gather as much light as possible However, the :attr:`~picamera.PiCamera.shutter_speed` attribute is constrained by the camera's :attr:`~picamera.PiCamera.framerate` so the first thing we need to do is set a very slow framerate.
+The primary objective is to set a high gain, and a long exposure time to allow the camera to gather as much light as possible.
+However, the :attr:`~picamera.PiCamera.shutter_speed` attribute is constrained by the camera's :attr:`~picamera.PiCamera.framerate` so the first thing we need to do is set a very slow framerate.
 The following script captures an image with a 6 second exposure time (the maximum the Pi's camera module is